VijayBheemineni/acm-cert-expiry-notification/README.md

 # acm-cert-expiry-notification
-This repo code alerts subscribers of the SNS topics when a certificate issued by ACM is going to expire.
+This repo code creates the infrastructure to alert users through email when the AWS ACM issued certificate expires.

 # TODO
     - Create SNS Topic :- Implemented